barotto/IBMulator/README.md

 If the grab method is 'MOUSE3', use the central mouse button to lock the mouse.

-CTRL+F11 and CTRL+F12 change the speed at which the CPU emulation is performed, not its frequency.
+CTRL+F11 and CTRL+F12 change the speed at which the emulation of the entire machine is performed.
 This is equivalent to warping time.

 ### Command line options